adrianoggm/TFM-Federated-learning-on-edge-nodes/docs/Bibliography.md

 3.- This systematic literature review synthesizes state-of-the-art methods for mental-stress recognition using data-fusion of wearable sensor signals and machine learning.
 It defines seven research questions covering fusion strategies, classifier choices, sensor modalities, temporal segmentation, evaluation metrics and classifier performance.
 After screening 163 Scopus results (49 included studies), the review reports prevailing practices—feature-level fusion, widely used classifiers (SVM, Random Forest, KNN), ECG/EEG sensors, overlapping and uniform time windows—and summarizes typical model accuracies and future research directions.

+4.- Large Scale study where they created a dataset measuring a lot of complex values from 1,002 healthy office workers and monitoring them continuously for five days to capture natural variations. see [datasets](./datasets.md)  for more info.( I could not find the dataset link anywhere.)
 ```bibtex
 @article{Rehman2025IoTHealth,
   author  = {Rehman, Attiq Ur and Lu, Songfeng and Bin Heyat, Md Belal and Iqbal, Muhammad Shahid and Parveen, Saba and Bin Hayat, Mohd Ammar and Akhtar, Faijan and Ashraf, Muhammad Awais and Khan, Owais and Pomary, Dustin and Sawan, Mohamad},